Nonye2K3/chia/INSTALL.md

 git reset --hard FETCH_HEAD

 # If you get RELEASE.dev0 then delete the package-lock.json in chia-blockchain-gui and install.sh again

+git status

+# git status should say "nothing to commit, working tree clean",
+# if you have uncommitted changes, RELEASE.dev0 will be reported.
+# Remove or re-checkout the specific files or directories that have uncommitted changes

 sh install.sh